-In 2004, the World Health Organisation also known as WHO, declared 28th of July to be the World Hepatitis Day, in order to motivate both governments and citizens in the fight against the disease.
+In 2004, the World Health Organisation (WHO), declared the 28th of July to be the World Hepatitis Day, in order to motivate both governments and citizens in the fight against the disease.

 Different Types of Hepatitis